🇬🇪

 Required

-Residence permit feeStandard processing
+Residence permit feeStandard 30-day processing

-Property valuationCertified appraisal required
+Property valuationCertified appraisal from accredited assessor

 Additional (estimated)

-Express processing10-day processing
+Express processing (10 days)Faster processing

 Legal assistanceProperty purchase guidance